roushrsh/AIDA/README.md

 Gradient Cal proposes a revised `%B` program using a target database and a calibration run.\
 Step 1 — Target database: select the database, set the retention-order column (default column 4), and click Read.
 The app reports unique peptide count and median order.\
 Step 2 — Coverage target: select the desired order/coverage target.
 The interface shows the corresponding fraction of the database.\
-Step 3 — Calibration run: select the calibration Chopin CSV and enter the gradient program used for that run as Time (min) / %B points.\
+Step 3 — Calibration run: select the calibration AIDA*.CSV and enter the gradient program used for that run as Time (min) / %B points.\
 Click Optimize gradient.\
 The result side displays fit quality (R²), coverage, CV, the calibration line, a proposed gradient table, and a chart comparing the original and proposed programs.
 Review the proposed program against instrument, column, and solvent constraints before populating the XCalibur .meth method with the new proposed gradient.